Power

 let coin_cell = new Power({

-direction: 'output' // Indicates this is a power source
+direction: 'output' // This is a power source (default)

 });

-// Assuming U1 is a voltage regulator component
+// U1 is a voltage regulator, pin 2 is shared ground

 let vin = new Power({ power: U1.pin(1), gnd: U1.pin(2), voltage: 5, direction: 'input' });